-Different Minded Renaissance, Inc., doing business as US Autism Association, is registered as a 501(c)(3) non-profit organization for autism education, support, and resources.
+Different Minded Renaissance, Inc., doing business as US Autism Association, is a registered 501(c)(3) non-profit organization for autism education, support, and resources.

-Our mission is to provide opportunity for all individuals with Autism Spectrum Disorders to achieve their fullest potential by expanding and enriching the ASD community through education, online training, published and electronic information and resources, and partnerships with local and national projects.
+Our mission is to provide the information and resources to ensure that all individuals on the Autism Spectrum have the opportunity to achieve their fullest potential by expanding and enriching the Autism community through education, online training, published and electronic information and resources, and partnerships with local and national projects.

 Founded by Dr. L.P.
-Kaplan in the summer of 2005, Special Abilities evolved into the US Autism & Asperger Association, a 501(c)(3) nonprofit organization dedicated to autism education, support, and resources.
+Kaplan in 1995, Special Abilities evolved into the US Autism & Asperger Association in 2005, a 501(c)(3) nonprofit organization dedicated to autism education, support, and resources.
 Through annual conferences, weekly newsletters, and a rich library of information on its website, the organization pursued its mission.
 In July of 2018 the US Autism Association, Inc. responded to the DSM-5 and ICD-11 decision to remove the Asperger diagnosis and changed its name to the US Autism Association.